Early Career Award

 The SIP Early Career Award

-The Council of the Society of Invertebrate Pathology has created an Early Career Scientist award to recognize outstanding contributions from invertebrate pathologists who are in the early stage of their scientific/academic career.
-The winner of this award will receive an official certificate that will be awarded at the Opening Ceremony of the Society’s Annual Meeting.
-SIP council has allocated $ 1,250 (U.S. dollars) for this award.
+The Council of the Society of Invertebrate Pathology has created an Early Career award to recognize outstanding contributions from invertebrate pathologists who are in the early stage of their scientific/academic career.
+The winner of this award will receive an official certificate during the Opening Ceremony of the Society’s Annual Meeting.
+The SIP council has allocated $ 1,500 (U.S. dollars) for this award.

 Early career scientists are